 MUSC 121-122-123 MUSIC APPRECIATION I-II-III (3 cr.)
 (3 cr.)
 (3 cr.) - This course aims to increase the variety and depth of the student's knowledge in music and related cultural activities.
-Aural comprehension of historical periods while noting the changes in musical elements in each period.
+Aural comprehension of music through listening to compositions from the various historical periods while noting the changes in musical elements in each period.
 Lecture 3 hours per week.